godruoyi/php-snowflake/README.md

 ![file](https://images.godruoyi.com/logos/201908/13/_1565672621_LPW65Pi8cG.png)

-Snowflake is a network service that generates unique ID numbers at high scale with simple guarantees.
+Snowflake is a network service that generates unique ID numbers at a high scale with simple guarantees.

 1. The first bit is an unused sign bit.
 2. The second part consists of a 41-bit timestamp (in milliseconds) representing the offset of the current time relative to a certain reference time.